Click portraits to see all Game images. Click names for websites.

 RUSS WIDSTRAND PHOTOGRAPHER

-Now having spent a three years on the DPG project, I feel a newness in my volition to create.
+Now having spent a five years on the DPG project, I feel a newness in my volition to create.
 Much of this energy comes from a disconnection to purpose or goal, it is the doing that has given new life to my photographic voice.
 Ironically, it took a purpose, the Game, to get me started again, but from within that production came a kind of freedom of expression and dialogue with fellow artists that fuels me and calls me to do more.
 View my book “Conversations” on the project